mehtee/SMPE_2024_ENSIMAG/README.md

 > I loaded the result csv file and applied one-hot encoding to the "Type" column (Sequential/Built-in/Parallel).
 Then, I selected "Size" and encoded "Type" as features, with "Time" as the target.
 I split the data into training and testing sets, trained a linear regression model, and evaluated it using mean squared error.
 Finally, I visualized the actual vs. predicted values with a scatter plot.

+- [x] Read the articles provided [here](https://cloud.univ-grenoble-alpes.fr/s/3Ro6LpMbP6fckFH) (about 5 min for each paper) and (1) explain how and why citations are used and (2) qualify the journal in a few words.

 ## Homeworks 21/11/24
 - [x] Keep building intuition on linear model